18-24 Feb 2018

 This intensive week-long course in London is aimed at curators, exhibition organisers, educators and others working with contemporary art.
 The course will critically examine how contemporary curating can best match contemporary art practices, including practices that might be collaborative, or participatory.
 Since new media including social networking, augmented reality and open source have changed thinking on how art works in time and space, this course aims to update professional knowledge in the field.
 The local, national and international contexts of curating are rigourously examined.

-Visits to discuss with curators at organisations include in 2017:
+Visits to discuss with curators at organisations included in 2017:

 ODI (Open Data Institute)